will-sloan/sysc3010-techmemo/README.md

   }
 `;
 ```
+This query is the same one we tried before, without the `displayImage`.

-Next, add the code below the query.
+Next, add the following code below the query.

 ``` javascript
 const MyApp = () => {